donovanrichardson/jobs-tracker/README.md

 # Job Tracker

 This is a job tracker web app that can run on your local machine.
-It takes job listing information from the internet, and allows you to record your progress in a job application on your local PostgreSQL database.
+It takes job listing information from the Internet, and allows you to record your progress in a job application on your local PostgreSQL database.

 Want to contribute?
 See [CONTRIBUTING.MD](CONTRIBUTING.MD)